The Gibson Guitars You’ve Never Heard Of

-Think of the historic guitars of the 20th century, and realize the impact Gibson has had on our music.
-Robert Johnson played his L-1 to define the Delta Blues for generations.
-Charlie Christian’s ES-150 allowed the Jazz guitarist to be heard in a big band for the first time.
-Woody Guthrie stood up for humanity with his 1945 Gibson L-0, decorated with his famous sign that read “This Machine Kills Fascists.”
-Elvis strummed his J-200, swung his hips, and established rock and roll as the most significant and popular form of music of the coming decades.
+Think of the historic guitars of the 20th century and realize the impact Gibson has had on our music.
+Robert Johnson played his L-1 to define the Delta Blues for generations; Charlie Christian’s ES-150 allowed the Jazz guitarist to be heard in a big band for the first time.
+Woody Guthrie stood up for humanity with his 1945 Gibson L-0, decorated with his famous phrase “This Machine Kills Fascists.”
+Elvis strummed his J-200, swung his hips, and established rock ‘n’ roll as the most significant and popular form of music in the coming decades.
 Keith Richards picked up his ‘59 Les Paul to record “Satisfaction,” and kick the British Invasion into overdrive.
-Jimmy Page plugged his ’59 Les Paul into his Marshall amp and, with the help of his Led Zeppelin band mates, created the soundtrack to mystique itself, while Yes’ guitarist Steve Howe and his ’64 ES-175 took music to a whole new realm of Progressive Rock.
+Jimmy Page plugged his ’59 Les Paul into his Marshall amp and, with the help of his Led Zeppelin band mates, created the soundtrack to mystique itself, while Yes guitarist Steve Howe and his ’64 ES-175 took music to a whole new realm of progressive rock.

-Les Paul, Chuck Berry, Robert Fripp, Robbie Krieger, Tony Iommi, Frank Zappa, and maybe even your favorite, unnamed here, are but a few on a long list of musicians whose legendary status is associated with that of their iconic Gibson guitar.
-Few guitar makers have enjoyed as great a presence, and as enduring an influence on Western pop culture as Gibson.
-But for all of their extraordinary successes, Gibson has created quite a few designs that have remained obscure, for one reason or another, though not necessarily unappreciated.
-Let’s take a minute to look a few of these.
+Les Paul, Chuck Berry, Robert Fripp, Robbie Krieger, Tony Iommi, Frank Zappa, and maybe even your unnamed favorite are but a few on a long list of musicians whose legendary status is associated with that of their iconic Gibson guitars.
+Few guitar makers have enjoyed as great a presence—and as enduring an influence on Western pop culture—as Gibson.
+But for all of its extraordinary successes, Gibson has created quite a few designs that have remained obscure, though not necessarily unappreciated.
+Let’s take a minute to look at a few of these.

 1969 Les Paul Personal